Waqar351/SMM_Journal_Paper/README.md

 For instance, after running the python's file __experimentPreparation.py__ for the dataset aedessex, a quantifier such as SMM with 10 iterations and using calibrated scores and models, the following command must be typed:

-> python experimentRunner.py aedessex SMM  --it=10
+> python experimentRunner.py aedessex SMM  --it=10 True